Djokovic, Sinner Into Monte Carlo Quarters As Medvedev Rages - UrduPoint

 The world number two broke at 4-4 en route to pocketing the first set and won nine of the final 11 games to sweep to victory.

-Sinner awaits the winner of the match between Holger Rune and Grigor Dimitrov, who only completed their second-round matches earlier in the day after rain brought a premature end to play Wednesday.
+"I broke him quite early and then he broke me back.
+I knew it was going to be really tough, but I guess I returned really well, especially on second serves.
+I can be very happy," said Sinner.

-Rune beat Sinner in the semi-finals last year before finishing runner-up to Andrey Rublev.
+Sinner next faces Holger Rune who defeated the Italian in the semi-finals last year before finishing runner-up to Andrey Rublev.

 Medvedev tore into the officiating for the second day running as he was beaten 6-3, 7-5 by Karen Khachanov.